(mepolizumab) for Injection, for Subcutaneous Use

 What is NUCALA?

-- NUCALA is not used to treat sudden breathing problems.
+- NUCALA is not used to treat sudden breathing problems that occur with asthma.

-It is not known if NUCALA is safe and effective in children under 12 years of age.
+It is not known if NUCALA is safe and effective in children with severe asthma under 12 years of age.

 Do not use NUCALA if you are allergic to mepolizumab or any of the ingredients in NUCALA.
 See the end of this leaflet for a complete list of ingredients in NUCALA.

 Before receiving NUCALA, tell your healthcare provider about all of your medical conditions, including if you:

 - have a parasitic (helminth) infection.

 - are taking oral or inhaled corticosteroid medicines.
 Do not stop taking your corticosteroid medicines unless instructed by your healthcare provider.
 This may cause other symptoms that were controlled by the corticosteroid medicine to come back.

 - are pregnant or plan to become pregnant.
 It is not known

 - Pregnancy Registry.
 There is a pregnancy registry for women with asthma who receive NUCALA while pregnant.
 The purpose of the registry is to collect information about the health of you and your baby.
 You can talk to your healthcare provider about how to take part in this registry or you can get more information and register by calling 1-877-311-8972 or go to www.mothertobaby.org/asthma.